itthinx/groups/readme.txt

 = 1.4.8 =
 * Fixed: A closing tag in the group list on the user profile.
+* Fixed: Help wording.
+* Improved: Capabilities in the Access Restrictions column are sorted for more consistent display.

 = 1.4.7 =
 * Security improvement: plugin files accessed directly exit